russmckendrick/records/content/albums/the-essential-stevie-ray-vaughan-and-double-trouble-9479922/index.md

 styles: ["Blues Rock", "Texas Blues"]
 ---

 This double album is the ultimate anthology of blues rock guitar genius Stevie Ray Vaughan's brilliant but tragically brief career.
-With a discography spanning just eight years, the Texas axeman almost single-handedly brought the blues back into the mainstream with searing shuffles like "Pride and Joy" and tender instrumentals like the aqueous "Lenny," which simultaneously channeled Jimi Hendrix and Albert King.
-And he could make the funk flow when he wanted, as shown by tracks like "Couldn't Stand the Weather."
+With a discography spanning just eight years, the Texas axeman almost single-handedly brought the blues back into the mainstream with searing shuffles like "Pride and Joy" and tender instrumentals like the aqueous "Lenny", which simultaneously channelled Jimi Hendrix and Albert King.
+And he could make the funk flow when he wanted, as shown by tracks like "Couldn't Stand the Weather".